oasisprotocol/docs/docs/general/foundation/testnet/README.md

----
-description: >-
+# The Testnet

 These are the current parameters for the Testnet, a test-only network for testing out upcoming features and changes to the protocol.
----

-# The Testnet

 :::danger